IIITLucknowSWEngg/CSITTeam014/Assignment1/SRS.md

 This Software Requirements Specification (SRS) document provides a comprehensive overview of the requirements for the PhonePe clone application.
 It includes both functional and non-functional requirements and serves as a guideline for developers, testers, and stakeholders throughout the software development lifecycle.

 ### 1.2 Scope
-The PhonePe clone application is a mobile-based payment platform that enables users to perform transactions such as money transfers, bill payments, mobile recharges, and merchant payments.
-The system will handle user registration, payment processing, transaction history, and wallet management.
+The PhonePe clone application is a mobile-based payment platform that enables end users to perform transactions such as money transfers, bill payments, mobile recharges, and merchant payments.
+The system will handle end user registration, payment processing, transaction history, and wallet management.
 This SRS covers all aspects of the application, including user interfaces, functional and non-functional requirements, and external interface requirements.

 ### 1.3 Definitions, Acronyms, and Abbreviations
 - **SRS**: Software Requirements Specification